 - a.
 Continually reassess whether the circumstances leading to the exigent use of the force option or technique still apply; - b.
 Avoid contact with, or putting pressure on, the person's trachea or airway in any way; - c.
 Discontinue the force option or technique and/or transition to a different force option as soon feasible; - d.
 Monitor the subject for breathing and responsiveness and ensure the subject is medically assessed; - e.
 Notify a supervisor; - f.
-Document and articulate the circumstances and steps taken in the corresponding incident report. - 5.
+Document and articulate the circumstances and steps taken in the corresponding incident report if-it's a reportable use of force. - 5.
 SAFEGUARDING DIGNITY While conducting an arrest or detention in the field, officers shall not direct a subject to involuntarily sit, lay, kneel or otherwise assume a lowered position on the ground, unless there are specific and articulable safety concerns.